 Start the Day Right with These Top National, Political Newsletters

-Political news moves at a breakneck pace, and while following along on social media can be a great way to keep up with the latest blips on the screen, we also like to read a handful of political newsletters before stepping into the office.
-Sometimes even our own.
+Political news moves at a breakneck pace, and while following along on social media can be a great way to keep up with the latest blips on the screen, we also like to read a handful of political newsletters before stepping into the office—sometimes even our own.
 These newsletters give concrete analysis and offer a little more depth than a tweet, without being quite as long as a full-length article.
-If you are looking for our list of state blogs go here.
+If you are looking for our list of state blogs, go here.
+If you are looking for Substacks we love, look here.

-Here are top political newsletters that we subscribe to….
+Here are the top political newsletters that we subscribe to:

 Politico Playbook